timvink/mkdocs-print-site-plugin/tests/fixtures/projects/basic/docs/subsection1.md

 # Subsec 1

-This is a subsection, see https://www.mkdocs.org/user-guide/writing-your-docs/#configure-pages-and-navigation
+This is a subsection, see [configure pages](https://www.mkdocs.org/user-guide/writing-your-docs/#configure-pages-and-navigation)